Barthmossr/expo-firebase/docs/README.md

 # Documentation

-Welcome to the **Node ts** documentation!
+Welcome to the **Expo Firebase** documentation!
 This directory contains comprehensive guides to help you understand, use, and contribute to this template.

 ## 📚 Documentation Structure